Business Immigration

 German Business Visa Requirements

-Here’s your checklist to apply for German Business Visa:
+Here’s your checklist to apply for a German Business Visa:

-• Application Form: Signed, from the German Federal Foreign Office.
+• Application Form: Signed VIDEX form from the German Federal Foreign Office.

-• Passport: Passport to be valid for at least 3 months beyond the planned departure date from the Schengen area, and it should have at least two blank pages.
+• Passport: Valid for at least 3 months beyond your planned departure from the Schengen area, with at least two blank pages.

 • Two Photos: Recent, biometric-compliant (35x45 mm).

-• Invitation Letter: From your German business partner, specifying purpose and dates.
+• Invitation Letter: From your German business partner/company, specifying purpose, dates, and any coverage of expenses.

-• Proof of Funds: Bank statements or sponsorship letter.
+• Proof of Funds: Bank statements (typically last 3–6 months) or sponsor letter/employer guarantee covering expenses.

 Applying for a German Business Visa